robhitt/fast-api-utils-cron/README.md

-# fast-api-utils-cron
-FastAPI with Utils Cron Job
+# FastAPI with Utils Cron Job

+## Packages:
+* fastapi
+* fastapi-utils

+## Cons
+* Only allows cron jobs scheduled by seconds, it doesn't allow a set time of day